Charters Towers flying-fox roost at Young’s Block

 - Evidence-based science: Best practice flying-fox management strategies based on extensive scientific research into flying-fox ecology and behaviour have been used to create the best opportunity for the success of the alternate roost site.

 - Ecosure: Ecosure, an experienced environmental contractor, has been engaged to conduct the initial dispersal and relocation.

 The methods used by Ecosure will include some of those that have been used in the past, however, this time the intention is to relocate the flying foxes to the new artificial roost and to undertake sustained efforts to retain them in their new location.

 The process will be complex and may take several weeks or months.

 Following the initial dispersal period, Charters Towers Regional Council will manage the ongoing relocation activities as part of its long-term flying fox management plan.

 Information for residents

 What to expect

-Between 4am–7am on days when dispersal activities are taking place and residents are likely to experience temporary disturbances in some places, including, but not limited to:
+When the dispersal activities commence (between 4am–7am) residents are likely to experience temporary disturbances in some places, including, but not limited to:

 - noise (e.g. whips, starter pistols, air horns)